smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

     - Value: the value of **DESTINATION OR POINTS TO ADDRESS** entry you identified on the custom domain name blade

-13. Switch back to the browser window displaying the custom domain name blade and click **Verify**.
+13. Switch back to the browser window displaying the custom domain name blade and select **Verify**.

 14. Ensure that the verification was successful.

-15. Back on the custom domain name blade, click **Make primary** and click **OK** to confirm your change.
+15. Back on the custom domain name blade, select **Make primary** and select **OK** to confirm your change.

 ### Task 5: Configure DNS suffix in the Contoso Active Directory forest

 In this task, you will configure the DNS suffix of the Contoso Active Directory forest to match the newly verified Azure AD custom domain name.

 1. From the lab computer, in the Azure portal, verify that you are signed in to the Azure AD tenant associated with the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.
-If not, click the **Directory + Subscription** icon in the toolbar of the Azure portal (to the right of the **Cloud Shell** icon) to switch to that Azure AD tenant.
+If not, select the **Directory + Subscription** icon in the toolbar of the Azure portal (to the right of the **Cloud Shell** icon) to switch to that Azure AD tenant.

 2. In the Azure portal, navigate to the blade of the **DC1** virtual machine.